 - Hire a designer – Another option is to hire a designer, go to Fiverr and choose the one with a good rating and order a logo.
 Usually, they are good and you can get your custom logo for a lot less.
 Alternatively, you can use 99designs.com for your logo, this is a great site for professional-looking logos.
 You can order a logo and many designers would bid on it and you can pick the one you liked and pay only for that logo.
 It’s a bit pricey compared to other options (still not as expensive as hiring a designer) however you will end up getting an amazing logo that you like.
 When buying a logo make sure you also get the vector file and logo itself is in png format.
 This format is a transparent image format that could be placed on top of any pages.

 Further reading about designing a logo for food blogs

 People respond to visuals better than words.
 Images are powerful to communicate your messages quickly.
 Good images also help to improve your site’s look.

 You know the first impression is the best impression and that sticks with your readers for a long time.
-It is important to have high-quality images in your site to impress your readers as soon as they land in your site.
+It is important to have high-quality images on your site to impress your readers as soon as they land on your site.